izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/fetch_liquidities.rst

     import { getLiquidityManagerContract, fetchLiquiditiesOfAccount } from 'iziswap-sdk/lib/liquidityManager/view';
     import { fetchToken } from 'iziswap-sdk/lib/base/token/token';

-Details of these imports can be viewed in following content.
+Details of these imports can be viewed in the following content.

 .. _base_obj: